run-ai/docs/docs/developer/admin-rest-api/overview.md

 }
 ```

-Future API calls would be made with the Header: `authorization: Bearer <token>`
+Subsequent API calls would be made with the Header: `authorization: Bearer <token>`